-New York State University Police Officers are responsible for enforcing all state, federal and local laws, as well as the rules and regulations of the college.
+Officers are responsible for enforcing all state, federal and local laws, as well as the rules and regulations of the college.
 In addition to this, they also provide services including medical assistance, crime prevention, and community policing programs.
-NYSUP patrols the campus and adjoining roadways by vehicle, bike, and foot.
-The Community Service Officers provide security to the academic buildings and mall, provide Courtesy Escorts, Emergency Blue Light Phone and AED inspections.
+NYSUPD patrols the campus and adjoining roadways by vehicle, bike, and foot.
+The department also employs unsworn Community Service Officers to augment police patrols in academic buildings and the academic mall, provide courtesy escorts, emergency blue light phone and AED inspections.